Can Humans Eat Grass In a Survival Situation?

 What about sugarcane and corn?

-All these are made from grasses, even though we rarely eat the stem or leaf.
+These are all made from grasses, though we rarely eat the stem or leaf.
 Most of the nutritional benefits come from the seeds instead.

 What about boiling grass?